solonovamax/discord-notifier-plugin/README.md

    - The URL of the webhook (pretty self-explanatory) provided by Discord
  - Send only on state change
    - Checking this will only send the message when the state of the current build differs from the previous
+ - Send only failed
+   - checking this will only send the failed job.
  - Advanced:
    - thumbnail
      - If set, the image under the URL shows up on the right side of Discord message.